mattias-p/agent/README.md

 If the file cannot be loaded or if it is invalid, the agent keeps its old configuration.
 On SIGUSR2 the agent wakes up and looks for more work as described above.
-On SIGTERM the agent enters the graceful shutdown high-level state.
+On SIGTERM the agent enters the graceful shutdown phase.

 For resource management reasons, the agent prioritizes handling new signals over spawning more workers.